Prashant-Malviya/Todo-Web-App/README.md

 # TODO Application

-This project is a simple TODO application built using Vite and React for the frontend and Node.js with Express for the backend.
+This project is a simple TODO application built using Vite and React for the frontend and Node.js with Express for the backend and MongoDB for the Database.
 The application allows users to sign up, log in, and log out.
 Users can create, edit, update, mark as done, revert to the original status, delete TODO items, and filter TODO items based on specific criteria.

 ## Features